Brian Sutter: Coaching

 Immediately after retiring, he was named the Blues' head coach (1988–1992).
 In 1991, he won the Jack Adams Award as the NHL's best coach.
 All told, he spent the first 16 years of his adult life at ice level with the Blues.

 Sutter subsequently held head coaching positions with the Boston Bruins, Calgary Flames, and Chicago Blackhawks (2001–2004).
 On June 21, 2005, the Blackhawks hired Dale Tallon as their new general manager; Tallon and the rebuilding Blackhawks decided not to renew Sutter's contract.

 During the 2006–07 season, Sutter coached the Bentley Generals of the Chinook Hockey League, leading the team to its first berth in the Allan Cup, Canada's senior men's hockey championship.

 Sutter was named the head coach of the Western Hockey League's Red Deer Rebels on July 12, 2007, replacing his younger brother Brent, who left the Rebels to become the head coach of the NHL's New Jersey Devils.
 On March 24, 2008, the Rebels announced that Brian Sutter had resigned as head coach of the team, citing personal reasons.

 Sutter returned as head coach of the Generals for the 2008–09 season, leading them to its first Allan Cup title in 2009.
 In August 2012, Sutter left the Generals to become the new head coach of the Innisfail Eagles, also of the Chinook Hockey League.
+He stepped down as head coach of Innisfail in 2022.